Ponoi Atlantic Salmon

 Ponoi River Fishing Seasons

 The Ponoi season runs from late May to early October.
-The first five weeks of the season are when the largest number of fish caught.
+The largest number of fish are caught during the first five weeks of the season

 The catch stats range from 30 to 40 fish per rod per week and sometimes much higher.